The individuals listed below are Christians (past and present) who are

 Akin, Randy Alcorn, Jocelyn Andersen, Sir Robert Anderson, Brad Antolovich, Phil

-Chuck Bates, Larry Bates, David Bay, Malcolm Beirnes, William Beirnes, Joe Bell,
+Chuck Bates, Larry Bates, David Bay, Paul Begley, Malcolm Beirnes, William Beirnes, Joe Bell,

-Paul Benware, Douglas Berner, Kenton Beshore Sr., Mark Biltz, W.E.
+Paul Benware, Douglas Berner, F. Kenton (Doc) Beshore, Mark Biltz, W.E.

 Blair, Craig Blaising, Harry Bollback, William Bousset, James H. Brookes, Matt